tbranyen/backbone.layoutmanager/README.md

 your parent View is something like a `UL` and your nested View is an `LI`.*

-*Note: The third argument is optional, but when set to `true` it will automatically append the View into the container.*
+*Note: The third argument is optional, but when set to `true` it will automatically append the View into the container instead of replacing the content.*

 #### Using the setViews function ####